 Genesis 1:1; Matthew 3:16-17; 1 Peter 1:2; John 1:1-3; Colossians 1:16-17; Proverbs 16:33; 1 Timothy 6:15-16; 2 Kings 19:15; Psalm 8:1; Ephesians 1:21; Psalm 44: 21; Psalm 94:9-11; John 3:16-17; Genesis 18:25; Revelation 20:13; Psalm 50:2; Psalm 119:96; Deuteronomy 33:27; Hebrews 13:8

 What we believe about Jesus

 Jesus is God while at the same time being separate from God the Father.
 He is the eternal Son of God.
 Jesus came to earth and was born as a man to save a sinful world.
 While Jesus was here, He was both fully God and fully man.
 He lived a perfect life and died the death that we deserved.
 Jesus came because of God’s great love for sinners like you and me.
 Jesus died for us on the cross bearing our sin and he rose from the grave in triumph and victory.
 Jesus is now at the Father’s side interceding for us.
-Jesus will one day rule forever as king and Lord.
-Jesus is central to everything else and He’s what’s most important to us.
+Jesus is King of Kings and Lord of Lords.
+One day He will return.
+Jesus is central to our faith and He’s what’s most important to us.